 What do you love most about your job?

 Tuscany is a beautiful region to walk in and I love sharing this experience with other people – the customers really make the trip!
 Every trip offers something new and is a different experience.
 Walking at your own pace, wonderful scenery and excellent food – you just can’t be miserable!

 Tempted?
-Let Elisabetta show you the sublime regions of Liguria and Tuscany on our 10-night Tuscany and The Cinque Terre walk.
+Let Elisabetta show you the sublime regions of Tuscany on this 10-night Tuscany walking holiday.